fromage-fraser/dd-gui/README.md

   is a paper-doll view of every wear slot from `Char.Worn`, showing `[empty]` or `[prohibited]` where appropriate for the character's profession, class, or current form.
+- **Affects / Quest Status:** a two-tab panel beneath Inventory / Equipped.
-- **Affects:** active affects from GMCP, with names left-aligned, modifiers centred, and durations aligned at the right edge.
+  `Affects` shows active effects from GMCP, with names left-aligned, modifiers centred, and durations aligned at the right edge. `Quest Status` reads `Char.Quest` and adapts to available, cooldown, active, and ready-to-return states.
+It shows the objective, target, questgiver, area and room names with their vnums, completion and time remaining, current and lifetime quest points, and level-gate requirements.
+The Inventory / Equipped and Affects / Quest Status panels share the remaining right-column height equally by default.
 - **Gauges and compass:** current hits, mana, experience, movement, and the clickable navigation compass.
 The compass includes `EQ` for equipment and `SCAN` for scanning.
 Movement buttons briefly highlight their borders while